Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 - Kent State has one win against the spread in five games this year.

-- This season, the Golden Flashes have one ATS win in two games as a favorite of 5.5 points or more.
+- The Golden Flashes have covered the spread once this season when favored by 6 points or more (in two chances).

-- Kent State's games this year have not gone over the total in five opportunities.
+- Kent State's games this year have yet to go over the total in five opportunities.

-- The Golden Flashes rack up 24 points per game, comparable to the 24.2 per contest the Bulls allow.
+- This year, the Golden Flashes put up just 0.2 fewer points per game (24) than the Bulls surrender (24.2).

-- When Kent State records more than 24.2 points, it is 1-1 against the spread and 2-0 overall.
+- Kent State is 1-1 against the spread and 2-0 overall this season when the team notches more than 24.2 points.

 - When Kent State picks up more than 389.4 yards, the team is 1-2 against the spread and 2-1 overall.